cloudfoundry-tutorials/edx/content/developer-concerns/core-constructs.md

 ---
-title: "Core Constructs"
+title: "Team Constructs"
-weight: "1"
+weight: "4"
 ---

 Cloud Foundry is a multi-tenant platform designed to support multiple teams or customers by separating tenants and workloads.
 In this section, we take a quick look at the constructs that make this possible.

 ## Organizations and Spaces

 Organizations (orgs) and spaces are logical separations within a Cloud Foundry instance.
 Spaces live within orgs, and a single org can contain one or more spaces.
+Applications, routes, and services are all scoped to a space by default.

 Typically orgs separate tenants or projects.
 So, for example, an org could exist for each project or each tenant.
 Each org might have separate spaces for different lifecycle stages, like development, staging, and production.
 Workloads (applications) are always deployed to a space.